-The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and development of the Petroleum Contracts, acquire additional petroleum property interests and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
+The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern, to pursue the exploration and development of the Petroleum Contracts, acquire additional petroleum property interests and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
 In the management of capital, the Company includes its cash and cash equivalent balances and components of shareholders' equity.

-The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
+The Company manages the capital structure and adjusts it considering changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, issue debt, acquire or dispose of assets or adjust the amount of cash and cash equivalents and investments.

-In order to facilitate the management of its capital requirements, the Company prepares annual expenditure budgets that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
+To facilitate the management of its capital requirements, the Company prepares annual expenditure budgets that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
 The Board of Directors approves the annual and updated budgets.
-At this stage of the Company's development, in order to maximize ongoing development efforts, the Company does not pay out dividends.
-Additional information regarding capital management is disclosed in note 6 of the annual consolidated financial statements as at March 31, 2016.
+At this stage of the Company's development, to maximize ongoing development efforts, the Company does not pay out dividends.
+Additional information regarding capital management is disclosed in Note 6 of the interim consolidated financial statements as at December 31, 2016.

-There are no significant budgeted exploration and development, or research and development expenditures required to maintain properties or agreements in good standing above and beyond the operating expenditures for the LS36-1 Field which are expected to be funded from cash flow from operations on that asset.
+There are no significant budgeted exploration and development, or research and development expenditures required to maintain properties or agreements in good standing above and beyond the operating expenditures for the LS36-1 Gas Field, which are expected to be funded from cash flow from operations from that asset.
+See Section 6.1.